 Very few business owners would dispute the wisdom behind having a business continuity plan.
 This doesn’t stop many (if not most) businesses from having an outdated, ineffective, incomplete or untested plan.

-Similar to insurance, this provides the “peace of mind” in knowing you have a disaster recovery and/or business continuity plan, but may never use it.
-As a result these plans are frequently incomplete in design, and execution.
+Similar to insurance, this provides the “peace of mind” in knowing you have a disaster recovery and/or business continuity plan, even if you never use it.
+As a result, these plans are frequently incomplete in design and execution.

 “Every business continuity plan should have these elements, at a minimum!“

 Data and Image Backup

 – Store backups on and off-site: Local backups are great for a quick recovery solution from minor issues, while off-site storage (automated) can only greater ensure the disaster that affected your office can’t affect your backup.

 – Perform frequent and regular test restores of backed-up data: If you think a disaster hurts, discovering that your backed-up data is corrupt only adds insult to injury.